 Data Analysis:

-Visual analog scales were quantified and the means as well as the 95% confidence intervals were established.
+Visual analog scales were quantified and the medians were established.
 ANOVA was used to determine which challenge presented the greatest degree of need.
-The Kruskall-Wallis H-test was used to determine if the percentage of cases done with TEES influenced the degree of need for each challenge.
-The t-test was used to determine if use of a specialized TEES instrument set affected the degree of need for each challenge.
+The Kruskall-Wallis H-test for nonparametric data was used to determine if the percentage of cases done with TEES and if the use of a specialized TEES instrument set affected the degree of need for each challenge.
 Qualitative data was analyzed by grouping the responses into themes/categories which would describe additional difficulties those tools would address.
 Statistical analysis was performed using JPM statistical analysis software (JMP version 13.0; SAS Institute; Cary, NC).

 Results: